 This event is supported in part by Vertex, The Science of Possibility.

 Smarter Health: AI, Machine Learning, and the Future of Medicine

-Starting May 27, On Point will launch a four-part series exploring how artificial intelligence and machine learning may revolutionize the healthcare industry.
+On Point has launched a four-part series exploring how artificial intelligence and machine learning may revolutionize the healthcare industry.
 They’ll investigate the technology already available or in development for clinical settings, criticize the ethical dilemmas the technology presents in medicine and understand the guiderails and regulations in progress to advise AI advancements.
 This series will also introduce listeners to the people involved in AI in healthcare; scientists developing tools, clinicians and doctors using the tools, and patients experiencing changing technology as part of their care.
+Listen here.